-When you set up your business, set up a business account.
-This will ensure you can easily see any tax detectable you have and allow your business to build up it’s own credit rating.
+When you are setting up an online business, set up a business account.
+This will ensure you can easily see any tax detectable you have and allow your small business to build up to its own credit rating.
 It’s really beneficial to keep your self-employed account from your personal one separate.

 2. Automate what you can.

-If you use a cloud accounting software you will easily be able to see the numbers you need.
-You can sync your business bank account to your software and have up-to-date information.
-This will save you untold minutes and headaches.
+If you use Xero cloud accounting software or similar, you will easily be able to see the numbers you need.
+Sole traders can sync business bank account to software and have up-to-date information.
+Bookkeeping automation will save you untold minutes and headaches.

 3. Check on your bookkeeping regularly.

-Ideally you would set up a schedule time or day in the week/two weeks to see where your books are.
+Ideally, self-employed would set up a scheduled time or day in the week/two weeks to see where their books are.
 This will enable you to keep up with any money owed to you or by you.
 You will keep any unpaid fees down as a result.
 You can also chase up any unpaid invoices quickly.